Mamaw’s Chicken and Rice Casserole

 FAQ

-- Can I assemble this ahead?
+- Can I add vegetables to this casserole?

 Serving Suggestions